Yelp removes reviews it feels are fake or irrelevant with the help of an automated review filter. But are small businesses hurt by hidden reviews?

-“Yelp’s recommendation software is engineered to highlight the most useful and relevant content to consumers,” explains Michael Targash, Yelp Community Manager in Reno, NV.
-Trasgash points to industry studies to support his claim.
+“Yelp’s software is built to highlight the most relevant content,” explains Michael Targash, Yelp Community Manager in Reno, NV.
+Trasgash points to industry studies to back his claim.

 Yelp For Business Owners

-“At the end of the day, when I speak with business owners about the recommendation software and these reviews, my advice is always the same,” Targash explains.
+“At the end of the day, when I speak with business owners about these reviews, my advice is always the same,” Targash explains.
 “Focus on providing a great product and consumer experience.
-Let your customers know how much you appreciate the love they’ve shared with you on Yelp and the value you glean from it.
-Encourage them to do the same for other local businesses they love too.”
+Let your customers know how much you appreciate the love they’ve shared on Yelp, and encourage them to do the same for other local places they love.”